coleifer/peewee/docs/new/query_builder.rst

 to a given model class.

 An example of this might be computing aggregate values over a subquery.
-For example, the :py:meth:`~SelectBase.count` method, which returns the count of rows in an arbitrary query, is implemented by wrapping the query:
+For example, the :meth:`~SelectBase.count` method, which returns the count of rows in an arbitrary query, is implemented by wrapping the query:

 .. code-block:: sql